 We understand that individuals respond differently depending on how information is presented and communicated, and we therefore use various methods to assess your thoughts, attitudes and experiences when making financial investment decisions.

 We would be grateful if you could take the time to complete this form and should you have any questions, please do not hesitate to contact us.
-The form is split into three sections with the following objectives for each section:

 This will help us to understand the type of investment assets you are considering when completing the form, the length of time you are looking to invest and whether you have any views on the investment strategy you wish to use.